imrul-faisal/Big-Data-Analytics-specialization-projects-/README.md

 Master of Engineering studies at Arcada University of Applied Sciences

-In addition to other files, the followiing links contaiin some visualizations created with D3.js on observable:
+In addition to other files, the followiing links contain some visualizations created with D3.js on observable:

 observablehq.com/d/3d41695f6e23aa56